RaykHoefemann/borg-server/README.md

 ## Future Features

-- Mirroring your own backups to an external server with local encryption for maximum privacy
+- Mirroring your backups to another server, such as an external host, with local encryption for maximum privacy

 ## Configuration